symfony2admingenerator/symfony2admingenerator.github.com/documentation/fields-for-list.markdown

 The sorting of a list is very flexible:

 *    sort on any of the columns in the table, or
 *    a column in a related table.
-For a ##left join## Use table.field name.
+For a **left join** Use table.field name.
 For example 'producer'.'name' (see example below), or
 *    sort on a "virtual column".
 This is a calculated value in your model and accessed by a getter function.
-It need not be an table column.
+It need not be a table column.
 You can set option sort_on or sortOn (option are camelized at reading time)

 {% highlight yaml %}